Edu4Chip/Subsystem_DTU/sw/readme.md

 Fibonacci sequence example with the already compiled binaries, code and dump are located in the `src`, `build` and `bin` directory.

-For detailed information about the Leros architecture and instruction set, see the [docs.md](docs.md) file.
+For detailed information about the Leros architecture and instruction set, see the [the documentation website](https://leros-dev.github.io/).